-When it comes to Match, there are a number of factors that play into finding the right program from an applicant’s perspective.
+When it comes to the Match, there are a number of factors that play into finding the right program from an applicant’s perspective.
 Some of the obvious ones include a program’s reputation, interactions with residents and faculty during the interview process and the likelihood of acceptance.

 Dr. Armstrong had become interested in health care accessibility while in medical school.
 He wanted to continue working in public policy during his residency, but he knew that would require time in Washington.